Your Team Uses AI Wrong (and Research Proves It)

 When a company tells us “AI isn’t delivering results,” the first thing we do isn’t check which model they use.
 We look at how they use it.

-Interaction design.
-We map the workflows where AI intervenes and design specific interaction patterns for each use case.
+Our methodology starts with interaction design: we map the workflows where AI intervenes and design specific interaction patterns for each use case.
 Using AI to review contracts isn’t the same as using it to generate sales proposals — each workflow needs its own iteration protocol.

 If you want to understand the full implementation process step by step, we detail it in our guide on how to implement AI in your company.